jonahgoldwastaken/censor-swears/README.md

 ```

 ### [grawlix](index.js#L35)
 Converts all characters in a string into a grawlix pattern, which you can also supply yourself.
 Takes: `(string || number, pattern?)`
+Returns: `string`
 ```js
 var cs = require('cs')
 cs.grawlix('butt') // '@#$%'